-5Grantham Institute for Climate Change and Division of , Imperial College, Silwood Park, Ascot, Berks SL5 7PY, UK.
+5Grantham Institute for Climate Change and Division of Ecology and Evolution, Imperial College, Silwood Park, Ascot, Berks SL5 7PY, UK.

 *Corresponding author: A.Gallego-Sala@exeter.ac.uk

 Blanket bog is a highly distinctive biome restricted to disjunct hyperoceanic regions.
 It is characterized by a landscape covering of peat broken only by the steepest slopes1.
-Plant and microbial life are adapted to anoxia, low pH and low nutrient availability. exceeds soil organic matter decomposition so carbon is sequestered over time.
+Plant and microbial life are adapted to anoxia, low pH and low nutrient availability.
+Plant productivity exceeds soil organic matter decomposition so carbon is sequestered over time.
 Unique climatic requirements, including high year-round rainfall and low summer temperatures2, make this biome amenable to bioclimatic modelling.
 But projections of the fate of peatlands in general, and blanket bogs in particular, under climate change have been contradictory3-7.
 Here we use a simple, well-founded global bioclimatic model8, with climate-change projections from seven climate models, to indicate this biome’s fate.
-We show dramatic shrinkage of its bioclimatic space with only a few, restricted areas of persistence. any blanket bog regions are at risk of erosionvegetation changes as a direct consequence of climate change
+We show dramatic shrinkage of its present bioclimatic space with only a few, restricted areas of persistence.
+Many blanket bog regions are thus at risk of progressive peat erosion and vegetation changes as a direct consequence of climate change.
+New areas suitable for blanket bog are also projected, but are often disjunct from present areas and their location inconsistently predicted by different climate models.

-Blanket bogs (1) are found almost exclusively in the high-latitude, oceanic fringes of the continents and on subpolar islands1.
-In Europe they occur in Iceland, Ireland, Great Britaincoastal Norway (terrengdekkende myr) In North America they occur in parts of Nova Scotia and Newfoundland and near the Pacific coast of Alaska.
-In South America they are widespread on the Falkland Islands and in Patagonia (turberas magallanicas or turberas de cobertura).
-They are found in Asia on Kamchatka and Hokkaido in Australasia at high elevations in New Guinea (hard-cushion bogs), western Tasmania (button-grass moorlands) and New Zealand (pakihi or cushion bogs), although these have been described as “incipient” blanket bogs.
+Blanket bogs (Supplementary Figure 1) are found almost exclusively in the high-latitude, oceanic fringes of the continents and on subpolar islands1.
+In Europe they occur in Iceland, Ireland, Great Britain, coastal Norway (terrengdekkende myr) and Faroe Islands.
+In North America they occur in parts of Nova Scotia, Quebec, southern Labrador and Newfoundland and near the Pacific coast of Alaska.
+In South America they are widespread on the Falkland Islands and in Patagonia (turberas magallanicas or turberas de cobertura) and in the Paramos of Ecuador and Colombia.
+They are found in Asia on Kamchatka and Hokkaido and in Australasia at high elevations in New Guinea (hard-cushion bogs), western Tasmania (button-grass moorlands) and New Zealand (pakihi or cushion bogs), although these have been described as “incipient” blanket bogs.
 Another type of blanket bog, also called orogenic blanket bog or condensation mire, occurs in certain high elevation wet areas of the Alps in Central Europe, the Ruwenzori Mountains in Uganda.
 Wherever they occur, blanket bogs are treeless peatlands dominated by hummock- or cushion-forming vascular plants, typically with an understorey of Sphagnum and other bryophytes9.
 They present a distinctive surface pattern that can vary from slight cushioning to a full microtope zonation consisting of wet pools or hollows, lawns, and drier hummocks.
 Deer grass (Trichophorum cespitosum), and cotton grass (Eriophorum spp.) impart to the blanket bogs of Britain their typical hummocky appearance, while purple moor grass (Molinia caerulea) and black bog rush (Schoenus nigricans) are common in Ireland10.
 These species are also found in blanket bogs in Norway and along the eastern Canadian coast, Newfoundland and coastal Alaska, together with labrador tea (Ledum groenlandicum), bog laurel (Kalmia spp.) and crowberry (Empetrum nigrum)11.
 Other cushion-forming species, such as asterid (Donatia fascicularis), oreob (Oreobolus obtusangulus) and astelia (Astelia pumila) dominate blanket bog in Patagonia12.
-A different asterid (Donatia novae-zelandiae) and a restionaceous sedge (Calorophus minor) are typical of blanket bog in New Zealanduttongrass (Gymnoschoenus sphaerocephalus) is representative for blanket bog in Tasmania13.
+A different asterid (Donatia novae-zelandiae) and a restionaceous sedge (Calorophus minor) are typical of blanket bog in New Zealand while buttongrass (Gymnoschoenus sphaerocephalus) is representative for blanket bog in Tasmania13.

-Blanket bog is a waterlogged and unproductive environment, but a haven for wildlife nonetheless. here is a great diversity of microbial metabolic processes adapted to anoxia and low nutrients, including syntropic or homoacetogenic bacteria, and hydrogenotrophic methanogenic archaea18.
+Blanket bog is a waterlogged and unproductive environment, but a haven for wildlife nonetheless, providing shelter to birds, small mammals, amphibians and reptiles.
+Within this ecosystem, there is also a great diversity of microbial metabolic processes adapted to anoxia and low nutrients, including syntropic or homoacetogenic bacteria, and hydrogenotrophic methanogenic archaea18.